jacklightbody/postcss-variable-colors/readme.md

 Specify the `f` tag to force overwrite the output css file.

 You can also pipe in with

 	cat input.css | variable-colors

 ## Todos
-- Write tests
+- Flesh out tests
-- Better handling for color aliases- eg match white to #fff and #ffffff
+- Better handling for color aliases- eg match white to #fff and #ffffff.
+Even spaces throw it off right now